pmelchior/usrp-sciprog/README.md

 ## Colloquia and seminars

-Colloquia usually are held every Thursday 12:30 in the Auditorium, seminars every Tuesday 12:30 in room 033.
-Pizza lunch on Tuesdays.
+Colloquia usually are held every Thursday 12:30, seminars every Tuesday 12:30.
+You'll receive zoom invitations for them.

-**In addition we'll have an observing night on the roof of Peyon Hall on July 2 (with a backup on July 9 if necessary).**

 ### Seminar schedule

-1. June 18 - Lunch with the graduate students
-2. June 21 - SPECIAL (9am-noon): Scientist's Personal Toolkit ([Melodie Kao](http://www.melodiekao.com/))
-3. June 25 - Visualization (Peter)
+1. June 16 - Visualization (Peter)
-4. July 2 - Statistics (Andy)
+2. June 23 - Statistics (Andy)
-5. July 9 - How to find and read papers (Remy)
+3. June 30 - How to find and read papers (tbd)
-6. July 16 - How to write a paper / Latex (Brandon)
+4. July 7 - How to write a paper / Latex (Brandon)
-7. July 23 - How to apply for a job (Rachael)
+5. July 14 - How to apply for a job (Rachael)
-8. July 30 - How to give presentations (tbd)
+6. July 21 - How to give presentations (tbd)
-9. Aug 6 - Practice talks (Andy + all)
+7. July 28 -  Practice talks (all)

 ### Colloquium schedule

-1. June 20 - Introduction to Gravitational Waves (Michael)
+1. June 18 - tbd
-2. June 27 - Josh Winn
+2. June 25 - tbd
-3. July 11 - Jenny Greene
+3. July 2 - tbd
-4. July 18 - TBD
+4. July 9 - tbd
-5. July 25 - Jo Dunkley
+5. July 16 - tbd
-6. August 1 - TBD
+6. July 23 - tbd

 Links of Interest
 ------------------